Fuel consumption and CO2 emissions

 - Fuel quality, road and traffic conditions, weather and the condition of the car.

-A combination of the above-mentioned examples can result in significantly improved consumption.
-For further information, please refer to the regulations referred to2.
+A combination of the above-mentioned examples can result in significantly increased consumption.